-Key audit matter Refer to the assessment of the VCT Qualifying Status Risk in the Governance Report on page 49. description The Company must comply with section 274 of the Income Tax Act 2007 to maintain VCT status.
+Key audit matter description Refer to the assessment of the VCT Qualifying Status Risk in the Strategic Report on page 13.
+The Company must comply with Section 274 of the Income Tax Act 2007 to maintain VCT status.
 Failure to comply would result in the VCT losing its corporation tax exemption on chargeable gains, with investors' gains also no longer being exempt from income tax.
 The VCT rule changes have become increasingly more complex to administer, with close monitoring required of the use of monies and monitoring of qualifying or non-qualifying investments.
-How the scope of Our testing included: our audit responded assessment of the design and implementation of key controls relating to compliance with VCT to the key audit regulations, including assessing the processes in place over the pre-trade identification of qualifying matter investments and the ongoing review of VCT section 274 compliance; reviewing the Manager's quarterly compliance statements against the Income Tax Act 2007 section 274 criteria; and reviewing that each of the criteria that must be met to retain VCT status have been complied with, through a sample reperformance of the relevant calculations and review of the qualifying investment listings.
-Key observations Based on our testing and enquiries with management, we conclude that controls in place to monitor the compliance with VCT regulations were adequately designed and implemented.
-We noted no issue to report to those charged with governance on the Company's compliance with the VCT regulations.
+How the scope of Our testing included: our audit responded to the key audit matter assessing the design and implementation of the Manager's controls relating to compliance with VCT regulations, including assessing the processes in place over the pre-trade identification of qualifying investments and the ongoing review of VCT Section 274 compliance; reviewing the Manager's quarterly compliance statements against the Income Tax Act 2007 Section 274 criteria; and reviewing the criteria that must be met to retain VCT status have been complied with, through a sample re-performance of the relevant calculations and review of the qualifying investment listings.
+Key observations Based on our testing and enquiries with the Manager, we noted no issue to report to those charged with governance on the Company's compliance with the VCT regulations.